I love baking soda for its versatility.

 11. Deodorize the Washing Machine

 Do your clothes smell bad after washing them?
-Perhaps is time to deodorize your washing machine!
+Perhaps it’s time to deodorize and clean your smelly washing machine.
 An easy way to do it is with baking soda.
-Just pour 3 tbsp of baking soda in the detergent compartment before the washing cycle starts.
+Just pour 3 tbsp of baking soda into the detergent compartment before the washing cycle starts.

 12. Polished Bathtub and Tiles